katsel/aufschreirevisited/README.md

 - User stats
   * user activity (most active, ranking users by activity)
   * creating user specific corpora

+### Note
+The output of some of the commands can be very long and may contain many lines of text.
+The `Cell --> All Output --> Scroll Long` setting of the notebook will make reading more convenient.

 ### Ideas for further research
 * Does applying machine learning algorithms aid the categorization of Tweets?